An inflammatory inference

 “This has significant implications for developing targeted therapies to combat inflammatory diseases, such as psoriasis and rheumatoid arthritis,” says Jasmeen Merzaban, a biochemist at KAUST who led the research.

 The receptor with which the surface proteins on T-cells interact is known as E-selectin.
 This cell adhesion molecule is expressed by tissues that line the inner surface of blood vessels: it acts as a kind of Velcro that clings to T-cells when the endothelium needs to fight off infections from bacteria or viruses.

 The trouble is that E-selectins can also trigger inflammation when there are no such microbial invaders.
 These aberrant inflammatory signals can cause autoimmune diseases.
 However, blocking the hitching of E-selectin to T-cells could help reverse that problematic immune reaction.

-She and her graduate students, Amal Ali and Ayman Abuelela from KAUST’s Biological and Environmental Science and Engineering Division, used a mass spectrometry approach to identify the full repertoire of E-selectin ligands expressed by T-cells.
+She and her graduate students Amal Ali and Ayman Abuelela used a mass spectrometry approach to identify the full repertoire of E-selectin ligands expressed by T-cells.
 They detected 10 such proteins, one of which they explored in greater detail owing to its known function as an E-selectin ligand expressed by blood stem cells, the precursors of T-cells.

-They confirmed the clinical relevance of these findings by looking at T-cells isolated from patients with psoriasis, a common inflammatory skin condition—which means that “targeting these ligands could be a viable option to treat skin diseases,” says Ali.
+They confirmed the clinical relevance of these findings by looking at T-cells isolated from patients with psoriasis, a common inflammatory skin condition—which means that “targeting these ligands could be a viable option to treat skin diseases,” explains Ali.